petzval/btferret/UPDATE.md

 1. Bug fix.
 LE characteristic search and size setting did not work for some devices.
 The limit on size has been reduced from 245 to 244 to deal with this.

+### Version 9

+1. A new option for classic\_server (ANY\_DEVICE) that accepts a connection from any device rather than a specified node.
+2. Primary service UUIDs can now be specified in a devices.txt file for LE servers.
+3. File transfer - btferret can now get a file from a server as well as send.
+4. File transfer.
+The distribution now includes a filetransfer.py file.
+This is a Python program that should run on any Python/Bluetooth capable device, and is compatible with btferret's file transfer protocol.
+It can act as a classic client or server for btferret.
+5. Bug fix.
+Under some circumstances, a Windows COM port would disconnect unexpectedly.